Union FAQ, Links, and By-laws

 there is a contract violation.

-- Make several sets of photocopies of all relevant
+- Make several sets of photocopies of all relevant information,

-solution you are seeking.
+you are seeking.

 president of the union) at email@example.com.

-grievance on your behalf.
+toward filing a grievance on your behalf.

 The Grievance Procedure is Article 6 of the